 Activities and material for teachers.

-Two video clips of classes organised into groups to work on
+Two video clips of classes organised into groups to work on Counting Cogs.

 A video clip of Jo Boaler talking about Complex Instruction.

 Teachers who participated in an NRICH workshop produced some posters suggesting how they might use a tessellation interactivity in a range of situations.

 Alf and Tracy explain how the Kingsfield School maths department use common tasks to encourage all students to think mathematically about key areas in the curriculum.